On Homogenization Problems with Oscillating Dirichlet Conditions in Space-Time Domains: Introduction

-And denote $\Gamma_T=\Gamma_1(T)\cup\Gamma_2(T)$. \begin{mainthm} (Theorem \ref{final}) Assume conditions (F1)-(F4)(O) hold (see Section \ref{assumption} for details).
-Suppose the Hausdorff dimension of $\partial_l\Omega_T\backslash \Gamma_T$ is less than $\frac{d\lambda}{2\Lambda}$ where $\lambda,\Lambda$ are the elliptic constants of the operator (See (F2)).
-Then \eqref{eqns1} homogenizes in the sense that $u^\epsilon$ converges locally uniformly to the unique solution of the following equation \end{mainthm} The dimension condition needed is actually weaker which will be explained once we introducing the parabolic Hausdorff dimension (see Definition \ref{prblc HD}).
+\begin{mainthm} (Theorem \ref{final}) Let $d\geq 1$, and assume conditions (F1)--(F4)(O) hold (see Section \ref{assumption} for details).
+Suppose the Hausdorff dimension of $\partial_l\Omega_T\backslash \Gamma_T$ is less than $\frac{d\lambda}{2\Lambda}$ where $\lambda,\Lambda$ are the elliptic constants of the operator.
+Then \eqref{eqns1} homogenizes in the sense that $u^\eps$ converges locally uniformly to the unique solution of the homogenized problem

-It has been proved in \cite{Kimcont, kim} that for fully nonlinear elliptic problems, if the operators homogenize to a rotation/reflection invariant operator or a linear one, and there is no flat boundary part of rational normal, then the homogenized boundary data has a continuous extension to the entire boundary.
-In our setting given a rotation/reflection invariant operator, $\bar{g}$ can be continuously defined on $\overline{\Gamma}_1\cup\Gamma_2\backslash \overline{\Gamma}_1\cap \overline{\Gamma}_2$ (where the closure is taken in $\partial_l\Omega_T$).
-Moreover in the case $\bar{F}$ is linear, we find that $\bar{g}$ can be continuously extended to $\overline{\Gamma_1\cup\Gamma_2}$.
-We will provide two examples in Section \ref{discont} and show that for general fully nonlinear parabolic operators or even rotation/reflection invariant operators, such extension does not hold.